jasongallant/nbcs_rnaseq/README.md

 # Set Up Instructions:
 To enable courses to be taught as effectively as possible, you will need to be able to log in to the HPCC resources without difficulty before the class.
 If you do not have an HPCC account, please install the appropriate software before the workshop but you will not be able to test that it works before the class.
 Please try to come 10-15 minutes early to get a temporary account, and test that you can log in.

-## File Transfer
-If you are taking the Introduction to HPCC/Computational Resources at MSU course you will  need to install a file transfer client.
-Ex.
-FileZilla (https://filezilla-project.org/) or  Cyberduck (https://cyberduck.io/?l=en)

 ## Connecting to HPCC
 For Mac users:
 Please install the latest version of Xquartz (you can follow the directions here: https://wiki.hpcc.msu.edu/display/hpccdocs/Installing+an+X-server++for+Macs)